-Pecten Albican Flat Sea Shells Pecten albicans.
-The bottom half of the sea shell.
-This flat sea shell is generally runs from light brown to dark brown in color.
+Pecten Albican Flat Sea Shells Pecten albican.
+The bottom half of the sea shell, the other side of it being a Pecten albican Deep.
+This flat sea shell generally runs from light brown to dark brown in color.
 This seashell is common to China and Japan to depths of 80 meters.
-Measures approx 2.
-5".
+Measures approx 2.5".

 Mexican Flat Sea Shells Pecten vogdesi.
 This seashell is common from W. Mexico to Panama.
 Found offshore to 155 meters.
 Bottom half of sea shell.
 Measures approx 3".